megfh/Multi-User-Blog/README.md

-# Multi-User-Blog
-Udacity Project: Multi User Blog
+# Udacity Project: Multi User Blog

 This project builds off the content of Udacity's Intro to Backend course to implement a multi user blog.
 Users can signup, login/logout, write/edit/delete posts, like other users posts, and add/edit/delete comments.